 Shelter Dogs Take a Ride with Police to Increase Adoption Chances

-Many of these dogs behaviour changes as a result of stress which in turn can make them harder to adopt.
-In an attempt to get some of these dogs adopted, Nebraska Police followed in the footsteps of police in Green Bay, Wisconsin and have decided to take some adorable rescue dogs along with them.
+Many of these dogs experience behavior changes as a result of stress, which in turn can make them harder to adopt.
+In an attempt to get some of these dogs adopted, the Nebraska Police followed in the footsteps of the police in Green Bay, Wisconsin, and decided to take some adorable rescue dogs along with them.

 A quote about the program